Everything you need to know to plan a visit to Mtatsminda, including directions for the Tbilisi TV Tower hike.

 A huge viewing deck stretches along the front of Restaurant Funicular like a balcony over the city.
 You can easily spot just about every major Tbilisi landmark, including Sameba Church and Narikala Fortress in the distance.

-Ponchiki at Restaurant Funicular
+Ponchiki at Cafe Funicular

 Restaurant Funicular, the large Soviet-style building at the top of the funicular track, was once the city’s most prestigious venue.
 When politicians visited Tbilisi, this is where they were wined and dined.
 Meanwhile, everyday Tbilisians made a tradition out of visiting the cafe on the bottom level.